Wangari-Joyce/Joyce_bioinformatics_internship/Internship report.md

 This has had me develop a culture of reading scientific papers, and also enhanced my communication and presentation skills.

 ### Mini-project
+Our mini-project was focused on assessing different variant calling pipelines identify great ones and expand where there are gaps.
+We assessed the different pipelines and were to to automate fully the mbbu variant calling pipeline.
+This project helped to understand Nextflow a workflow language, to use bash the commandline language extensively, to use the HPC, to use various bioinformatics tools, to collaborate effectively, it also helped me improve my communication and presentation skills.

 ### Soft skills
+In addition to the extensive technical skills that i have learnt, this internship program also entailed learning essential soft skills which included:
     - Leadership skills
     - Communication and presentation  skills
     - Giving feedback and conflict resolution